 Does this traffic look good without understanding the context of the source?

-Could a shady marketer sell this boost in traffic as a result of their diligent SEO efforts aka black hat SEO scam?
+Could a shady marketer sell this boost in traffic due to their diligent SEO efforts, aka black hat SEO scam?

 Sadly the above situation happens too much to unsuspecting business owners.